evanfoss/eef_bioamp/README.md

 ### Design

+The diagram in Sch0 shows the overall design concept for the fancy version of the BioAmp.

 |<a href="block/bioamp_block.png"><img alt="Block diagram of the fancy bioamp." src="block/bioamp_block.png"></a>
 |:---------------
 |Sch0: Block Diagram

+The mainboard of the BioAmp is made up of the schematics Sch1 & Sch2.

 |<a href="bioamp.png"><img alt="Bioamp input stage with integrator schematic." src="bioamp.png"></a>
 |:---------------